LEGO-SDK/LEGO-SDK-OC/README.md

 pod 'LEGO-SDK/AutoInject'

-### Install module stand alone
+### Install module Stand-alone

-You may install module stand alone.
+You may install module Stand-alone.
 Just like this.

 pod 'LEGO-SDK/API/Native/Device'